The Pretty Reckless: 2012–2014: Hit Me Like a Man EP, commercial success with Going to Hell

 The song "Going to Hell" premiered on September 19, 2013.
 On the same day as the premier of the new track "Going to Hell", The Pretty Reckless also announced their signing to the label Razor & Tie.
-On September 20, 2013, The Pretty Reckless began the Going to Hell Tour to support the album, together with groups of Heaven's Basement and Louna.
-The "Going to Hell" official music video premiered on October 16, 2013 on Vevo.
-November 19, 2013 marked the release of first single "Heaven Knows", which premiered on SiriusXM's Octane on November 15, 2013.
+On September 20, 2013, The Pretty Reckless began the Going to Hell Tour to support the album, together with Heaven's Basement.
+The "Going to Hell" official music video was released on October 16, 2013.
+ON November 19, 2013, the second single "Heaven Knows" was released.
 The music video appeared on February 13, 2014.

 Going to Hell was released on March 18, 2014.
 The release marked the band's largest sales week to date and landed at number five on the Billboard 200 with over 35,000 copies sold in its first week.
 Much of the inspiration for the album came from Momsen's Catholic background, noting that "heaven and hell is a metaphor that's been used in music since the beginning of time".

 When the singles "Heaven Knows" and "Messed Up World (F'd Up World)" topped the US Mainstream Rock chart, The Pretty Reckless became the second female-fronted band to achieve two number ones in a row on the chart, following The Pretenders.
 2014 also saw Momsen performing at the Revolver Magazine Golden Gods awards alongside Joan Jett and ZZ Top guitarist Billy Gibbons.
 The band also performed "Heaven Knows", "Fucked Up World", and "Going to Hell" at the awards show.